Claki94/cloud-laboratory-automation-vercel/README.md

-# Automation deployment with Github pages:
+# Automation deployment with Vercel:

 1. Create a repository in Github and link it to our local repository.
-2. Create a public/private key pair for the project.
-3. Upload the private key to the project's Secrets.
-4. Upload the public key to the project's Deploy keys.
+2. Create an account in Vercel and login.
+3. In your local command line execute ```vercel login```.
+4. Then execute ```vercel link``` to obtain the .vercel folder with the projectId and orgId of your new vercel project.
+5. Add VERCEL_PROJECT_ID and VERCEL_ORG_ID secret.
+6. Create the token which will never expire in your Vercel profile, copy it and add VERCEL_TOKEN secret.
+7. Review the build steps on deploy in Vercel project settings and override the output directory with dist.
-5. Create a Github workflow with the following steps:
+8. Create a Github workflow with the following steps:
+  - Create two environment variables: VERCEL_PROJECT_ID and VERCEL_ORG_ID, both with its corresponding secret value.
   - Use the desired operating system.
   - Checkout the repository.
-- Create an .ssh folder in the working directory to copy the SSH private key from the Secrets.
-- Configure Git with an email and username.
-- Install project dependencies.
-- Build the project for production.
-- Run the deploy command which internally uses the gh-pages command to do automated deploy.
+  - Deploy executing the following command -> ```vercel -t``` with VERCEL_TOKEN secret.